 Barges: 12 tows/week

-What’s Next: The Oregon Department of State Lands is set to decide Sept.
-1, 2013 on a dredging permit at the Port of Morrow.
+What’s Next: On Feb.
+11, 2014 the Oregon Department of Environmental Quality approved air quality, water quality, and construction stormwater permits — the first permits issued for the facility. it also recommended that the project pursue an additional water quality certification.
+The Oregon Department of State Lands must decide on a dredging permit at the Port of Morrow.
 The Army Corps of Engineers is conducting an environmental assessment, which is less exhaustive than an environmental impact statement would be.
-The Oregon Department of Environmental Quality is processing two permits; a water pollution and an air quality permit.
-If the project is approved, it also will require state storm water permits.
-OR DEQ will hold public information meetings in December.
-Visit the website for more details on dates and locations.
+The Oregon Department of Environmental Quality is processing three permits; a water pollution, an air quality and a construction stormwater permit.
+Hundreds attended two DEQ public hearings on July 9 in Portland and Hermiston, Ore.
+The DEQ has extended the public comment period until Aug.
+12, 2013.
+Visit the website for more details on how to participate in the process.
 The Oregon Department of Lands and the U.S Army Corps of Engineers are processing another permit jointly.
 Comments are online.

 The port is in negotiations with Metro Ports, a stevedoring and terminal management company based in California, and Mitsui, a large international trading company involved with commodities.